bigmistqke/repl/README.md

 ## Features

-- **Monaco Editor Integration**
+- **Monaco Editor Integration**: `vscode` like experience in-browser with Typescript support.
-- **Comprehensive TypeScript Support**
 - **Real-time Transpilation**: Direct transpilation of TypeScript code into ESM, allowing for immediate feedback.
-- **Automatic Type Imports**: Streamline coding with automatic type discovery and imports of external dependencies.
+- **Automatic Imports of External Dependencies**: Streamline coding with automatic imports of external dependencies, including type definitions.
-- **Theme Flexibility**: Supports both dark and light themes, easily switchable to suit preferences.
+- **Flexible API**: Direct access to the internals and to the generated ESM Modules.
+Application can scale from a minimal playground to a feature-complete IDE.
 - **Advanced File System Management**: Robust management of file states and operations within the editor.
-- **Configurable Build and Runtime Options**: Easily configurable TypeScript compiler settings and other operational parameters.
+- **Configurable Build and Runtime Options**: Easily configurable TypeScript compiler settings and integration with Babel-plugins/presets.

 # Table of Contents